Call for Abstract

 - Track 8-9Energy Consumption

 The biobased industry is addressing our environmentally and socioeconomically unsustainable dependence on petroleum feedstocks in all market fronts.
 Researchers and firms are working quickly to create biofuels for all modes of transport, and are now beginning to highlight and even commercialize bio-derived drop-in replacements and alternatives for chemicals on which nearly every industry depends.

-Biomass is the organic matter derived from plants which is generated through photosynthesis.
-In particular it can be referred to solar energy stored in the chemical bonds of the organic material.
-In addition to many benefits common to renewable energy, biomass is attractive because it is current renewable source of liquid transportation of biofuel.
+Biomass is the organic matter derived from plants which are generated through photosynthesis.
+In particular, it can be referred to solar energy stored in the chemical bonds of the organic material.
+In addition to many benefits common to renewable energy, biomass is attractive because it is a current renewable source of liquid transportation of biofuel.
 The Bioenergy Conference and Biofuel Conferences will optimize and enhance existing systems.
 However, biomass could play in responding to the nation's energy demands assuming, the economic and advances in conversion technologies will make biomass fuels and products more economically viable?
 The renewable energy policies in the European Union have already led to a significant progress, energy mix should further change till 2020.